roland1993/MA/README.md

 Convex optimization experiments with first-order primal-dual algorithm by [**Chambolle & Pock**](https://hal.archives-ouvertes.fr/hal-00490826/document), written in **MATLAB**.
 Provides:

 + ### TV-L1 Image Denoising
-+ ### TV-L2 Image Registration
-+ ### TV-L1 Image Registration
++ ### TV-L2 and TV-L1 Image Registration

-###### Note: Image Registration procedures use an iterative linear approximation of the template image T to achieve a convex data term.
+###### Note: Image Registration procedures use an iterative linear approximation of the image model to achieve a convex data term.
 Details can be found in [A Duality Based Algorithm for TV-L1-Optical-Flow Image Registration](https://link.springer.com/chapter/10.1007/978-3-540-75759-7_62).

+## Nuclear Norm Experiments
+A new distance measure for parallel image registration of an arbitrary number of template images to one shared reference.
+The rough idea is to constrain the nuclear norm of the matrix of column-major images (i.e. templates and reference).